maginium/template/phpserver/README.md

-# PHP Built-in webserver
+# PHP Built-in Webserver 🖥️

-PHP has had a [built-in web sever](https://secure.php.net/manual/en/features.commandline.webserver.php) since version 5.4.
+Since PHP version 5.4, PHP has included a [built-in web server](https://secure.php.net/manual/en/features.commandline.webserver.php), making it easier to serve applications during development without requiring a full-fledged web server like Apache or Nginx.

-PHP's web server provides a router script for use with server rewrites.
-Magento, like many other applications and frameworks, requires server rewrites.
-The router script either:
+Magento, like many other applications, relies on server rewrites.
+The built-in PHP web server provides a **router script** to handle these rewrites.
+The router script does the following:

-- The web server executes the requested PHP script using a server-side include
+- Executes the requested PHP script using a server-side include.
-- Returns `false`, which means the web server returns the file using file system lookup
+- Returns `false` if the file isn't found, causing the server to return the file using a file system lookup.

-Example:
+### Example 🛠️

+For example, a request to `/static/frontend/Magento/blank/en_US/mage/calendar.css` will either:

-requests to `/static/frontend/Magento/blank/en_US/mage/calendar.css` should deliver the file if it exists, or execute `/static.php` if not.
+- Return the file if it exists.
+- Execute `/static.php` if the file doesn’t exist.

-Without a router script, that is not possible via the php built-in server.
+Without the router script, this functionality isn’t possible with the PHP built-in server.

+---

-## How to install Magento
+## 🚀 How to Install Magento

-Please read how to install Magento using the [command line](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/advanced.html).
-An example follows:
+To install Magento, follow the [command line installation guide](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/advanced.html).
+Below is a sample installation command:

 ```php
 php bin/magento setup:install --base-url=http://127.0.0.1:8082 \